Osman Ali Atto: Somali Civil War

+Atto was the khat industry leader during the early 1990s, when he was second in command to Mohammed Farah Aidid.
+He worked as both the principal advisor and financer of Aidid.
+At Atto's urging, Aidid initially welcomed the deployment of American military forces under UNITAF (Operation Restore Hope) in December 1992, in part because Atto had close ties to U.S. embassy officials in Nairobi, Kenya and the American oil company Conoco.
+He served as the representative of Conoco in Somalia and was widely believed to have contacts with the Central Intelligence Agency.
+According to journalist Scott Peterson, Atto had "constant contact" with American officials and US diplomat Robert B. Oakley utilized Atto's property during UNITAF.

-Atto was captured by Task Force Ranger on September 21, 1993, from a location near Digfer Hospital.
+During UNOSOM II, Atto was captured by the American Task Force Ranger on 21 September 1993, from a location near Digfer Hospital.
 The Rangers had made an earlier attempt at Atto's capture, but missed him by seconds.
 In a speech at a church in Daytona, in January 2002, William Boykin, responsible for the operation, recounted, "There was a man in Mogadishu named Osman Atto...
 He went on CNN and he laughed at us, and he said, 'They'll never get me because Allah will protect me.'"
 The arrest was later portrayed in the 2001 film Black Hawk Down.
 In an interview with the BBC, Atto indicated that many aspects of the movie are factually incorrect.
-He took exception with the ostentatious character chosen to portray him; Atto does not look like the actor who portrayed him, smoke cigars, or wear earrings, facts which were later confirmed by SEAL Team Six sniper Howard E. Wasdin in his 2012 memoirs.
+He took exception with the ostentatious character chosen to portray him; Atto does not look like the actor who portrayed him (George Harris), smoke cigars, or wear earrings, facts which were later confirmed by SEAL Team Six sniper Howard E. Wasdin in his 2012 memoirs.
 Wasdin also indicated that while the character in the movie ridiculed his captors, Atto in reality seemed concerned that Wasdin and his men had been sent to kill rather than apprehend him.
-Atto additionally stated that he was not consulted about the project or approached for permission, and that the film sequence re-enacting his arrest contained several inaccuracies: "First of all when I was caught on 21 September, I was only travelling with one Fiat 124, not three vehicles as it shows in the film...
-And when the helicopter attacked, people were hurt, people were killed...
+Atto additionally stated that he was not consulted about the project or approached for permission, and that the film sequence re-enacting his arrest contained several inaccuracies: "First of all when I was caught on 21 September, I was only travelling with one Fiat 124, not three vehicles as it shows in the film. ...
+And when the helicopter attacked, people were hurt, people were killed. ...
 The car we were travelling in, and I have got proof, it was hit at least 50 times.
-And my colleague Ahmed Ali was injured on both legs...
+And my colleague Ahmed Ali was injured on both legs. ...
 I think it was not right, the way they portrayed both the individual and the action.
-It was not right.
+It was not right."